devatiq/abcbiz-addons/readme.txt

 - Product BreadCrumb

 ==Why Choose ABCBiz Addons?==
-With --[ABCBiz Addons](https://abcbizaddons.com/)--, you’ll access a treasure trove of design options, enhancing your creativity and saving time.
+With **[ABCBiz Addons](https://abcbizaddons.com/)**, you’ll access a treasure trove of design options, enhancing your creativity and saving time.
 Our widgets are feature-rich, user-friendly, and regularly updated to ensure compatibility with the latest WordPress and Elementor versions.
 Plus, our dedicated support team is always ready to assist you with any queries or issues.
-Elevate your web design experience and unlock boundless possibilities with --ABCBiz Addons--.
+Elevate your web design experience and unlock boundless possibilities with **ABCBiz Addons**.

 == Frequently Asked Questions ==

 = Can I manage widgets directly from the backend? = Absolutely!
 You have the flexibility to show or hide any widget from the backend, giving you full control over your site's layout and functionality.

-= How many widgets does your widgets include? =
+= How many widgets does your plugin include? =
 As of now, our collection boasts 53 widgets, and we're constantly expanding our selection to offer you even more creative possibilities.

 = Is it possible to build a complete website with this plugin? =